 Driving in Shenzhen

-Road signage is all in Mandarin, and expats who cannot speak or read the local language will be at a disadvantage.
-Any expat intending to drive in Shenzhen will need to go through the full process of applying for a local driver's licence, as international driving licences are not recognised in China.
+Road signage is all in Mandarin, and you will be at a disadvantage if you cannot speak or read the local language.
+If you intend to drive in Shenzhen, you must go through the full process of applying for a local driver’s licence since international licences are not recognised in China.

 Cycling in Shenzhen

-Cycling is growing in popularity as a way to get around in Shenzhen.
-The city has invested in creating secure cycling paths and bicycle sharing schemes.
+Cycling is becoming increasingly popular in Shenzhen.
+The city has invested in creating secure cycling paths and bicycle-sharing schemes.

-Several different companies operate bicycle-sharing schemes in Shenzhen, so expats should be sure to do their research.
-It's also important to note where to park the bikes to avoid haphazard parking.
+Several companies operate bicycle-sharing schemes in Shenzhen, so you should be sure to do your research.
+It’s also important to note where to park the bikes to avoid haphazard parking.
+Children under 12 are not allowed to rent or ride bicycles on the road using public bike-sharing services.
+Expat families should keep this in mind.

 Walking in Shenzhen

-Walking in Shenzhen might not be the most efficient way to get around the city, but expats will find that there are several footbridges and pedestrian walkways scattered throughout the city for them to use.
+Walking in Shenzhen might not be the most efficient way to get around the city, but there are numerous footbridges and pedestrian walkways scattered throughout the city that make walking a little easier.

-Shenzhen also boasts several famous pedestrian streets, including Dongmen Pedestrian Street and Huaqiang North Pedestrian Street.
+Shenzhen also boasts many famous pedestrian streets, including Dongmen Pedestrian Street and Huaqiang North Pedestrian Street.

 Air travel in Shenzhen

-Expats travelling to or leaving Shenzhen will be glad to know that they will have easy access to nearby airports which offer flights to a multitude of domestic and international destinations.
-Shenzhen Bao'an International Airport is well connected to public transport and Hong Kong's airport is only a 30-minute ferry ride away from Shenzhen.
+If you’re travelling to or leaving Shenzhen, you will be glad to know that you will have easy access to nearby airports, which offer flights to a multitude of domestic and international destinations.
+Shenzhen Bao’an International Airport is well-connected to public transport, and Hong Kong’s airport is only a 30-minute ferry ride away from Shenzhen.

 Expat Health Insurance